Playful-Interactive-Environments/hagenberg-gamejam.at/README.md

 ## Development on Mac OS X

-These are the full developement instructions to get a development machine running under Mac OS X.
+These are the complete development instructions to get a development machine running under Mac OS X.

 ### Install Git and Clone the Repository